Hurricane Shutter Installation Cost Guide

 • Roll-down (motorized): $30-$45 per square foot

-• Bahama / Colonial: $35-$50 per square foot
+• Bahama/Colonial: $35-$50 per square foot

-These figures include hardware and fasteners but exclude labor.
+These costs include hardware but exclude labor.

 2. Opening Size and Shape